kurisu-dotto-komu/tauri-plugin-ankidroid/PRPs/ideas/rpc-refactor.md

 We need to include a strong verification loop for each package, utilizing tests and the `npm run quickfix` scripts made available in each package.
 For the new packages, include similar scripts that exist currently.

-Make sure we are deploying to the right devices only on mobile.
+Make sure we are target builds to deploy only on mobile.
 We don't need to deploy to desktop.
 Ensure dev deployments are the correct architecture.

 ## Plan

 A high level overview of the plan:

 1. Create the new `tauri-plugin-ankidroid-rust` and `tauri-plugin-ankidroid-kotlin` packages, including relevant logic.
+2. Rename `tauri-plugin-ankidroid-js` to `tauri-plugin-ankidroid-typescript`.
-2. Ensure unit tests are written code paths.
+3. Ensure unit tests are written code paths.
-3. Update frontend to use the new packages.
+4. Update frontend to use the new packages.
-4. Ensure we can build and run the app.
+5. Ensure we can build and run the app.
-5. Write basic happy-path e2e tests using the `e2e-test-app` package.
+6. Write basic happy-path e2e tests using the `e2e-test-app` package.
 We have had problems with this with simulating button pressing etc, so we will need to figure out a reliable way to do this.

+In total we should have 4 packages:

+- `tauri-plugin-ankidroid-typescript`
+- `tauri-plugin-ankidroid-rust`
+- `tauri-plugin-ankidroid-kotlin`
+- `tauri-plugin-ankidroid-e2e-test-app`

+We will need to update the `package.json` files in each package to reflect the new structure.